buddhamagnet/scraped/README.md

 ### UPDATES

-As the exercise was completed in under 2 hours improvements could of course be made.
-No time to add concurrency right now but at least now:
+As the exercise was completed in under 2 hours improvements could of course be made:

 * The scraper is returned in a factory function.
 * The document is now a field on the scraper struct.